 Haplotypes with a non-dormant HvGA20ox1 allele (NNN, DNN) exhibited higher baseline PHS susceptibility than dormant HvGA20ox1 haplotypes (Figures 2-5).
 Both spring and winter non-dormant HvGA20ox1 haplotypes were sensitive to Tmax , Tavg, and Tmin, but winter haplotypes were more sensitive than springs (Table 6, Figure 3 and 5).
 Non-dormant HvGA20ox1 spring and winter haplotypes showed contrasting sensitivities to Tr and Psum.
 Spring NNN haplotypes had no sensitivity to Tr and Psum, spring DNN haplotypes were sensitive to Tr but not Psum, winter NNN haplotypes were sensitive to Tr and Psum (negative slope), and winter DNN haplotypes were sensitive to Psum but not Tr.
 Haplotypes with dormant HvGA20ox1 and HvMKK3 alleles (DDD, NDD) in spring and winter datasets were generally less temperature sensitive than non-dormant HvGA20ox1 haplotypes and displayed baseline PHS resistance.
 Winter NDD haplotypes showed sensitivity to Tmax, Tavg, Tmin, and Psum but winter DDD haplotypes were less sensitive to the same covariates.
 Spring DDD haplotypes had lower PHS as Tmax, Tavg, and Tmin increased but NDD haplotypes were only moderately sensitive to Tmin and Tr.
 Neither spring DDD nor NDD were precipitation sensitive.
 Spring dormant HvGA20ox1 and non-dormant HvMKK3 haplotypes (NDN, DDN) were highly temperature sensitive but had baseline PHS resistance similar to dormant HvGA20ox1 and dormant HvMKK3 haplotypes.
 Spring NDN and DDN haplotypes were not precipitation sensitive.
 Overall, winter haplotypes were noticeably more sensitive to Tmin and P than spring haplotypes.
 Within haplotype for both winter and spring datasets, there was considerable variation for baseline PHS resistance due to entry.
 Although the variance due to GZ was small for spring datasets, the change in haplotype temperature sensitivity due to entry was large enough to change PHS resistance ranks for entries within spring NNN, NDD, NDN haplotypes as Tmax increased (Figure 3).
-Winter GZ variance was negligible for all models and did not result in rank changes across environmental covariates.
+Winter GZ variance was negligible for all models and did not result in rank changes across environmental covariates. ( was GZ neglible because there was no sensitivity of winter germplasm or because there was not enough variation in precipitation during PM compared to what we have had for spring at PM?)

 Discussion